Jonathan43551/doodlywhoppers/README.md

 How To Make A Doodly Whopper
 1. please pause, consider water inside of you and around. then take a moment to consider grandmother earth and how our decisions in influence turtle island.
 2. pick two pieces of fabric about 5-6" in diameter, this materal needs to flex and bend easily.
 I cut with scissors, remember to catch any scraps/litter.
-3. think about why it is important to defund the seattle police department immediately by at least 50% and invest that money in black communities.
+3. think about why it is important to defund the Seattle Police Department immediately by at least 50% and invest that money in black communities.
-4. it's important to me that we ensure their holistic police budget is reduced by 100%, I cut the fabric by folding 4 times, then cutting the point.
+4. it's important to me that we ensure the holistic Seattle Police Department budget is reduced by 100%, I cut the fabric by folding 4 times, then cutting the point.
 5. practice awareness, be respectful of the world around you, then use a hammer to connect the bottom 1/2" grommet piece to the thin top 1/2" grommet piece.
 6. feel the fabric outer edge, fold into 3 edges, remember to breathe,[one at a time] imagine 6 small holes in each fabric piece for a 1/4" grommet, folding to a point and cut.
 7. [one at a time] use a hammer to connect the bottom 1/4" grommet piece to the thin top 1/4" grommet piece, use fabric washer/circles if needed.